sherlifelix/blog/_posts/2019-02-17-top-6-ways-to-tell-if-your-hotel-room-is-clean.md

 ---
 ![bedroom-1285156_640.jpg]({{site.baseurl}}/assets/img/travel/bedroom-1285156_640.jpg)

 Most of us love travelling and are always on the look out for our next travel destination.
 The excitement level is all the way more when the destination gets more exotic.
-But in general, the [exotic locations](https://www.toknowisgood.com/2018/11/25/top-5-cities-with-extensive-waterways-canalways.html) are expensive, and a lot of our research goes in finding a hotel or hostel that suits our budget.
+But in general, the [exotic locations](https://www.toknowisgood.com/2018/11/25/top-5-cities-with-extensive-waterways-canalways.html) are expensive, and a lot of our research goes in finding a hotel or hostel that suits our budget and if possible get the [best possible deal](https://www.toknowisgood.com/2019/02/17/is-tuesday-still-the-best-day-to-book-a-flight-when-can-one-get-cheap-flight-tickets.html).
 Although we spend most of the time in our trips exploring the place the accommodation plays an important role in helping us enjoy the trip.
 Plus, there is this additional risk of contracting new illness or disease especially if the hotel is not well maintained.
 In this article we suggest 6 points that will help you identify if the room you have booked has been maintained well.

 ## Look up before you book